soofa/location-tool/Readme.txt

 If you have python3 on your computer, you can install them using pip.

 Api Keys:

+You will also need the following API Keys:

 Google Maps Webservice API:
 Google Maps Javascript API: